A Town Deal for Birkenhead

 The results of the consultation were used to shape the Town Investment Plan which was submitted to Government on 29 January 2021.

 Comments on the Town Deal submission are now closed.
-However, we are currently looking for your views on the future of Birkenhead through a consultation on the Birkenhead 2040 Framework.
-This consultation runs until Wednesday 19 May.
+However, you can still share your views about the regeneration of Birkenhead and our Birkenhead 2040 Framework plan by emailing email@example.com

 Register your interest

 To be involved in future Birkenhead regeneration consultation events, or a more detailed review of proposals as they are being developed, please register your interest by emailing us at firstname.lastname@example.org

 Find out more